The State of Play in City Claims Against Financial Firms

 Suffolk University Law School

-Six years later, we now know more about the role of lenders in exploiting borrowers.
-We also know more about the impact that irrational and unfair lending has had on communities.
+Eight years later, we now know more about the role of lenders in exploiting borrowers.
+We also know more about the impact that exploitative and unfair lending has had on communities.
 And, most importantly for this essay, several cities have brought lawsuits that test some of the theories I put forth in my original article.